IamSamD/vdi-wsl-setup/README.md

 - Set up your config file with the desired values
 - Run the scripts in the following order

-Check if there is already an export of the main distro, this will be called something like Ubuntu.tar.
+Check if there is already an export of the main distro, this will be called `main-distro.tar`.
 If there is not already a main distro available:
 ``` powershell
 .\Invoke-ExportDistros.ps1
 ```